 How To Skin A Coyote For Tanning

 Skinning a coyote is not enough to get the hide ready for the market.
 Sometimes it is a good idea to go the extra mile and tan your hide.
-That being said the answer to the question how to skin a coyote for tanning is relatively straightforward.
+That being said the answer to the question of how to skin a coyote for tanning is relatively straightforward.
 To start with you have to peel the coyote first.
 You can follow the steps I have outlined above.

 Tanning A Coyote Pelt

 After you have skinned a coyote, the next step is to prepare the pelt for tanning.
 Personally, I prepare my hide by laying it on the ground with the flesh side facing up.
-Then I salt it using non-iodized canning salt and leave overnight.
+Then I salt it using non-iodized canning salt and leave it overnight.

 This helps prevent the hide from getting damaged.
 This step is essential if the hide is not fresh.
 However, it is important to note that if your hide has started getting spoiled, it cannot be salvaged.
 This means no amount of salting will get the hide fresh again.